 The Honeywell BW™ Ultra has remote notification and lone worker monitoring to ensure that the worker is always monitored, along with Patented IntelliFlash pulsing light indicates sensor functionality and compliance status.
 The Gas Detector also has an internal pump which offers quick pre-entry confined space testing.

-The Honeywell BW™ Ultra is compatible with the Honeywell BW™ Connect.
-Connectivity provides workers with the assurance that their employer can monitor their well-being in dangerous situations.
+The BW Ultra has built in Bluetooth so it does not require the BW Connect.
+Essentially the “BW Connect” is built in.
+The connectivity provides workers with the assurance that their employer can monitor their well-being in dangerous situations.
 Having real-time data means safety managers can quickly assess a situation and provide the correct emergency response in a timely fashion.
 Connectivity also improves productivity and compliance, because Honeywell’s remote-monitoring software automatically logs gas incidents, tracks detector testing schedules and generates compliance reports.

 Can you use the IntelliDoX to Calibrate the Ultra?